Did Israel Reject the Messiah? Part 1

 The Sages understood that the coming of the Messiah was due two thousand years ago when He was expected to initiate the Messianic era.
 Tanna debe Eliyahu reads:

 The world is to exist six thousand years.
 In the first two thousand there was desolation; two thousand years the Torah flourished; and the next two thousand years is the Messianic era, but through our many iniquities all these years have been lost [He should have come at the beginning of the last two thousand years; the delay is due to our sins].

 Note here: the delay is due to our sins.
-The Sages also understood that His coming would depend on two conditions, namely, whether or not Israel would repent.
-Rabbi Alexandri said (the references in the text are of TORM):
+The Sages also understood that his coming would depend on two conditions, namely, whether or not Israel would repent.
+Rabbi Alexandri said (the references in the text are ours):

 From these and other Rabbinical sources, we can conclude that the Jews in the first century Judea were expecting the Messiah to come in the time frame.
 They were eagerly expecting His coming, because that was what Mosheh said to the children of Israel that YHVH their Elohim shall raise up for them a prophet like him from their brothers and whatever He would say they should hear (Deu 18:15).